RaccoonlabDev/docs/doc/ice/README.md

 3. Spark ignition
 4. Throttle

-(in process)
+(in progress)

 ## 4. Main function description

 ### 4.1.
 Params description

-Below you can see the list of existance parameters.
+Below you can see the list of existing parameters.

 ![parameters](parameters.png?raw=true "parameters")

-In the tables below you can see the detailed description of such parameters.
+In the tables below you can see a detailed description of such parameters.

 **Fuel tank parameters**